elianfloresp/elianfloresp/README.md

-- 👋 Olá, meu nome Elian
+- 💻 Frond-end student...
-- 👀 Aqui vou deixar um pouco da minha tragetória e estudos ao longo do tempo
+- 📚 Estudante de Sitemas para Internet
-- 📖 Estou Cursando Técnologias e Sistemas para Internet
+- 😍 Apaixonado por Técnologia

 <!---
 elianfloresp/elianfloresp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.